(If you like resumes, here’s mine. Otherwise, feel free to read on.)

-I built @DoDContractsBot, a twitterbot that totes up the values of the major Pentagon contracts announced each day, and tweets the sum.
+I also built @DoDContractsBot, a twitterbot that totes up the values of the major Pentagon contracts announced each day, and tweets the sum.

 For three years, I was the editor of Armed Forces Journal, an magazine of analysis and commentary on the military questions of the day.
 The nation’s oldest military-themed publication, it was founded in 1863 as the weekly Army Navy Journal.